|

 250mA of DC plate current is the maximum I can

-run in 50-second
+run in 50-second continuous transmissions

-transmissions without the overheat protection
+without the overheat protection tripping.

 Svetlana